cysouw/graphicalgrammar/text/germany.md

 ## A mostly forgotten tradition

-### German linguistics in the 19th Century
+### German linguistics at its prime

 The 19th Century is widely considered to be the heyday of German linguistics.
-Many of the great names from the history of linguistics are German scholars from the 19th Century.
-Yet, none of the greats will be discussed in this chapter and most scholars listed here will be completely unfamiliar to most contemporeneous linguists.
+Many of the great names from the history of linguistics are German scholars from the 19th Century, e.g. von Humboldt, Grimm, Schleicher, Paul, Delbrück.
+Yet, none of the greats will be mentioned in this chapter.
+In contrast, many of the scholars that will be discussed here will be completely unfamiliar to most contemporeneous linguists.

 ### *Nackte Sätze*